The Tramways of

 Municipio de Cienfuegos.
 La Perla del Sur.
 Cienfuegos, 1994.
 A 2-page article entitled "Transporte Urbano en el Cienfuegos de Ayer", by Francisco and Julio Jiménez, notes the "tranvías eléctricos de trolley" of the CPCERPC and the later "cucarachas".
 But the text is mostly about buses and does not say much about trams.

-Un Deseo Llamo Restaurante El Tranvía.
-A delightful page about a delightful tram-themed restaurant in Cienfuegos.
-Many pictures of both the trams and the food.
+El Tranvía restaurant.
+A nice page about a tram-themed restaurant in Cienfuegos.
+Click on the tram picture and "visitor photos" to see other views of the tram and the food.